anupsavvy/blog/_posts/2017-12-20-two-layer-nn-in-numpy.md

 <img src="http://www.extremetech.com/wp-content/uploads/2015/07/NeuralNetwork.png">
 <center>Fig 1 <a href="https://www.extremetech.com/extreme/215170-artificial-neural-networks-are-changing-the-world-what-are-they" target="_blank">source</a></center>

-It almost look like the hidden layer is nothing but a bunch of Logistic Units stacked on top of each other.
+It almost looks like the hidden layer is nothing but a bunch of Logistic Units stacked on top of each other.
 The difference here is that we are adding another layer of units which are equal in number to the dimensions of our output variable.

-Let's go with the following dimensions for our 2-layered neural network
+Let's go with the following size for our 2-layered neural network

 {% highlight python %}
 m, n, l1, l2 = 64, 1000, 100, 10